SamCoVT/TaliForth2/docs/manual.md

 The `else` section of the `if` just has two regular words, so they are just translated into JSRs.

-The `immediate` on the end is handled in the header in headers.asm by adding IM to the status flags.
-See the top of headers.asm for a description of all of the header fields.
+The `immediate` on the end is handled in the header in `words/headers.asm` by adding IM to the status flags.
+See the top of `words/headers.asm` for a description of all of the header fields.

 #### Processing DOES\>